I graduated as a biologist in 2005 from the University of Szeged, Hungary with a specialisation of plant cell biology and plant stress physiology.

 The photosynthetic antenna system of diatoms contains fucoxanthin chlorophyll a/c binding proteins (FCPs), which are membrane intrinsic proteins showing high homology to the light harvesting complexes (LHC) of higher plants.
 In the present study, we used a mild solubilization of P. tricornutum thylakoid membranes in combination with sucrose density gradient centrifugation or gelfiltration and obtained an oligomeric FCP complex (FCPo).
 The spectroscopic characteristics and pigment stoichiometries of the FCPo complex were comparable to FCP complexes that were isolated after solubilization with higher detergent per chlorophyll ratios.
 The excitation energy transfer between the FCP-bound pigments was more efficient in the oligomeric FCPo complexes, indicating that these complexes may represent the native form of the diatom antenna system in the thylakoid membrane.
 Determination of the molecular masses of the two different FCP fractions by gelfiltration revealed that the FCP complexes consisted of trimers, whereas the FCPo complexes were either composed of six monomers or two tightly associated trimers.
 In contrast to vascular plants, stable functional monomers could not be isolated in P. tricornutum.
 Both types of FCP complexes showed two protein bands in SDS-gels with apparent molecular masses of 18 and 19 kDa, respectively.
 Sequence analysis by MS/MS revealed that the 19 kDa protein corresponded to the fcpC and fcpD genes, whereas the 18 kDa band contained the protein of the fcpE gene.
 The presence of an oligomeric antenna in diatoms is in line with the oligomeric organization of antenna complexes in different photoautotrophic groups.

-Larkum, AWD, Pernice, M, Schliep, M, Davey, P, Szabo, M, Raven, JA, Lichtenberg, M, Brodersen, KE & Ralph, PJ 2018, 'Photosynthesis and metabolism of seagrasses' in Seagrasses of Australia: Structure, Ecology and Conservation, Springer, Switzerland, pp. 315-342.View/Download from: UTS OPUS or Publisher's site
+Larkum, AWD, Pernice, M, Schliep, M, Davey, P, Szabo, M, Raven, JA, Lichtenberg, M, Brodersen, KE & Ralph, PJ 2018, 'Photosynthesis and metabolism of seagrasses' in Seagrasses of Australia: Structure, Ecology and Conservation, Springer, Switzerland, pp. 315-342.View/Download from: Publisher's site

 © Springer International Publishing AG, part of Springer Nature 2018.
 Seagrasses have a unique leaf morphology where the major site for chloroplasts is in the epidermal cells, stomata are absent and aerenchyma is present inside the epidermis.
 This means that the major site for photosynthesis is in the epidermis.
 Furthermore the lack of stomata means that the route for carbon uptake is via inorganic carbon (C i ) uptake across the vestigial cuticle and through the outer plasma membranes.
 Since the leaf may at times be in an unstirred situation diffusion through an unstirred layer outside the leaf may be a large obstacle to carbon uptake.
 The existence of a carbon concentrating mechanism is discussed, but its existence to date is not proven.
 Active bicarbonate uptake across the plasmalemma does not seem to operate; an external carbonic anhydrase and an extrusion of protons seem to play a role in enhancing CO 2 uptake.
 There is some evidence that a C4 mechanism plays a role in carbon fixation but more evidence from "omics" is required.
 Photorespiration certainly occurs in seagrasses and an active xanthophyll cycle is present to cope with damaging high light, but both these biochemical mechanisms need further work.
 Finally, epiphytes pose a problem which impedes the uptake of C i and modifies the light environment inside the leaves.

-Larkum, A, Szabo, M, Fitzpatrick, D & Raven, J 2017, 'Cyclic Electron Flow in Cyanobacteria and Eukaryotic Algae' in Photosynthesis and Bioenergetics, World Scientific, pp. 305-343.View/Download from: UTS OPUS or Publisher's site
+Larkum, A, Szabo, M, Fitzpatrick, D & Raven, J 2017, 'Cyclic Electron Flow in Cyanobacteria and Eukaryotic Algae' in Photosynthesis and Bioenergetics, World Scientific, pp. 305-343.View/Download from: Publisher's site

 In oxygenic photosynthesis light energy is largely captured in linear electron flow (LEF) between the photosystems and drives ATP formation via a thylakoid proton-driven ATP synthase.
 In addition, for over 50 years there has been good evidence that an additional cyclic electron flow (CEF) around photosystem I (PSI) is harnessed to provide extra ATP in addition to that produced by LEF.
 The evidence comes from all oxygenic organisms, cyanobacteria, eukaryotic algae and embryophytic plants.
 However, the CEF mechanism has been difficult to investigate because of the cyclic nature of the EF and confusion with other pathways not using oxygen as a terminal electron acceptor, and the MAPS, flavodiiron and chlororespiration pathways to oxygen.
 This article discusses the current evidence for CEF in all oxygenic organisms and suggests future experiments by which the situation can be clarified.